ucrparlay/FAST-BCC/README.md

 cd src/
 make
 ```
 The make command compiles the executable for both FAST-BCC and Hopcroft-Tarjan.
-It compiles using g++ by default.
-To compiler with clang, run:
+It compiles using clang by default.
+To compiler with g++, run:
 ```
-make CLANG=1
+make GCC=1
 ```
 To run our code on graphs with more than $2^{31}-1$ vertices (e.g., hyperlink2012), an extra flag `N2LONG` needs to be passed in the compilation stage.
 That is
 ```